 How Do You Assemble Souvlaki?

 Souvlaki is very popular in Greece, either as just the souvlaki skewer and also as wrapped pita souvlaki.
 To assemble your souvlaki, place the pita bread on top of a piece of parchment paper or aluminum foil.
-The top half of the pita bread should be exposed, and the bottom half will be on top of the parchment paper or aluminum foil.
+The top half of the pita bread should be exposed, and the bottom half should be on top of the parchment paper or aluminum foil.

-Then, add the tzatziki sauce, pork souvlaki pieces (without the stick), and your desired toppings.
+Then, add the authentic tzatziki sauce, pork souvlaki pieces (without the stick), and your desired toppings.
 Fold both sides of the pita bread together, and then tightly wrap the parchment paper around the bottom half of the souvlaki.

 What To Serve With Pork Souvlaki